 Using Rational Expressions

-Using Rational Expressions is very similar to Using Rational Numbers (you might like to read that first).
+Using Rational Expressions is very similar to Using Rational Numbers (you may like to read that first).

 Adding Rational Expressions